-Reset Device to Factory Defaults
+7. Reset the Device to Factory Defaults

 If none of the above methods work, you can reset your device to its factory settings.
 There are some unique cases where the current settings of your device or TV are such that they are hindering Hulu from functioning properly.
 This includes system playback and core operating system files.
 Resetting everything to default may solve this problem instantly.
 For elucidation, we will guide you through the process of factory resetting the Fire Stick.

 - Launch the Settings of your Fire Stick and select My Fire TV.

 - Now, in the sub-menu, select Reset to Factory Defaults and confirm by clicking on the Reset button.